 The Dungeon Keeper series by Bullfrog / Electronic Arts, which began in the mid-1990s, was a leading exponent of the genre.
 It challenged players to build a dungeon and then protect it from ‘heroes’ that would attempt to claim the realm back.

 Going back a thousand years in literary history, Beowulf, one of the oldest pieces of literature in English, creates deliberate parallels between the ‘hero’, Beowulf, and Grendel, his foe.
 Both are described as aglӕca, a term that could equally mean ‘hero’ or ‘monster’.

-In a workshop run by Dr Victoria Symons and Professor Richard North of UCL, keen-eyed students suggested a creative twist that would bring to the game the layers of ambiguity between man and monster that exist in the poem.
+In a workshop run by UCL’s Dr Victoria Symons and Professor Richard North, students suggested a twist that would bring to the game the layers of ambiguity between man and monster that exist in the poem.